rails/dartsass-rails/README.md

 ##### Solution

-Make sure the Dart Sass process is running by starting the Rails sever by
+Make sure the Dart Sass process is running by starting the Rails server by
 running: `./bin/dev`.

 #### Running continuous integration pipelines